-- CrystalDiskMark: This is a popular and easy-to-use tool that carries out both SSD and HDD benchmarking.
+- CrystalDiskMark—a popular and easy-to-use tool that carries out both SSD and HDD benchmarking.

-- Atto Disk Benchmark: This is a widely accepted tool that can benchmark SSDs and HHDs as well as RAID arrays and host connection to attached storage.
+- Atto Disk Benchmark—a widely accepted tool that can benchmark SSDs and HHDs as well as redundant array of independent disks (RAID) arrays and host connection to attached storage.

-Enterprises’ different storage needs will determine which drives they should use.
-Most businesses with a large storage infrastructure will have both SSDs and hard drives, but the environments in which they’re deployed depend on cost effectiveness and data processing needs.
+The storage needs of a particular enterprise will determine which drives it should use.
+Most businesses with a large storage infrastructure will have both SSDs and HDDs, but the environments in which they’re deployed depend on cost effectiveness and data processing needs.

 Although they’re priced higher than hard drives, SSDs are typically worth the investment for enterprises with rapid data access requirements.
-High-performance business applications and critical data processing workloads are a couple examples that necessitate SSD speeds.
-And just because solid-state arrays are also becoming the industry standard, it makes sense to include them in your company’s storage infrastructure, even if you have hard drives too.
+High-performance business applications and critical data processing workloads necessitate SSD speeds—and because solid-state arrays are also becoming the industry standard, it makes sense to include them in your company’s storage infrastructure, even if you also have hard drives.

-And yes, SSDs have become much more affordable over the years, so businesses that couldn’t originally afford them might now shift their attention to flash memory.
-But this doesn’t yet negate the importance of hard drives: they’re still used in many systems, and though they don’t have the speeds of SSDs, they’re still a valid choice for long-term storage and for businesses that keep their hard drives healthy.
+While SSDs have become more affordable over the years, that doesn’t yet negate the importance of hard drives.
+They’re still used in many systems, and though they don’t have the speeds of SSDs, they remain a valid choice for long-term storage and for businesses that keep their hard drives healthy.

 Read Best Enterprise Hard Drives for 2023 to learn about our top picks for high capacity, high performance hard disks for business use.